 Fall foliage is beautiful, but the beauty quickly turns into hard work once the leaves fall.
-Instead of raking and bagging the leaves this year, consider these simple ways that allow you to make the most out of the fallen piles.
+Instead of spending hours raking and bagging the leaves this year, consider these simple alternatives that allow you to make the most out of the fallen piles.

 Studies show that mulching your leaves can make a hearty fertilizer for your grass.
 It’s as simple as taking your lawn mower, chopping up the leaves, and letting them absorb into the ground.
 By the time that spring comes, you’ll notice how much healthier your grass appears.